 - Keeps track of the company’s money, including all the expenses it makes, as well as its earnings, on a daily basis.
-The data are very important because these set the direction of the organization and any miscalculations can lead to bankruptcy.
+The data is very important because, when compiled into reports, they describe the fiscal health of the company, and errors can lead to poor reporting and bad decisions.

 Responsibilities of an Accountant